ArtifexSoftware/aptest/README.rst

 --token-pypi-path <path>
 ........................
-    Specify location of file pypi upload token, required for the `-u`_ option.
+    Specify location of file containing a `https://pypi.org`_ upload token.

+    Required for the `-u`_ option.

     Also see `~/.aptest`_.